Sahrun/XtramileTest/README.md

 # WeatherMap

-sebuah aplikasi untuk membaca cuaca secara langsung di seluruh dunia

-**Cara setting aplikasi **

-- Download sourcode untuk menjalankan aplikasi di komputer local anda
+An application to read the weather in real time around the world

+**How to set the application**

+- Download the source code to run the application on your local machine
-- Open project from IDE disarankan menggunakan visual studio
+- Open project from IDE is recommended to use visual studio

 **App setting **
-- Tambahkan file appsettings.json pada project WeatherAPI untuk menambahkan konfigurasi , kemudian tambahkan properti berikut ini
-   "OpenweatherBaseURL": "http://api.openweathermap.org/data/2.5/weather",
-   "OpenweatherAppId": "1d12aa37baa8e0cee75bb42acc519968"
+- Add the appsettings.json file to the WeatherAPI project to add configuration, then add the following properties "OpenweatherBaseURL": "http://api.openweathermap.org/data/2.5/weather", "OpenweatherAppId": "1d12aa37baa8e0cee75bb42acc519968"

  **API **
- Berikut adalah api yang sudah tersedia dan anda bisa menggunakan nya :
+ Here is the api that is already available and you can use it :
- - Untuk mengambil data negara {{host}}/api/weatherforecast/GetCountries
+ - To fetch country data {{host}}/api/weatherforecast/GetCountries
- - Untuk mengambil data kota berdasarkan negara {{host}} api/weatherforecast/GetCities?search={{kode_negara}}
+ - To fetch city data by country {{host}} api/weatherforecast/GetCities?search={{kode_negara}}
- - Unutk mengambil data cuaca {{host}}/api/weatherforecast/GetWeather?city={{kota}}&country={{kode_nagara}}
+ - To retrieve weather data {{host}}/api/weatherforecast/GetWeather?city={{kota}}&country={{kode_nagara}}
- - Hasil :
+ - Result :
   {
     "name": "Jakarta",
     "timezone": 25200,